I want to know more about obtaining technical support from Symantec

 Severity 1: “Severity 1” or “Severity Level 1” means a problem has occurred where no workaround is immediately available in one of the following situations: (i) your production server or other mission critical system is down or has had a substantial loss of service; or (ii) a substantial portion of your mission critical data is at a significant risk of loss or corruption.:

-Severity 4: Problem where your business operations have not been adversely affected
+Severity 4: A problem where your business operations have not been adversely affected

 By Phone: Please provide us with the following information when reporting a problem by phone and ensure you have direct access to the systems you need us to troubleshoot: